 Each time you are paid both you and we would pay money into the Local Government Pension Scheme to provide you with pension benefits when you retire.

-If you are a taxpayer, the government would also be contributing to your pension through tax relief.
+If you pay tax, you will automatically receive tax relief on those contributions and on any extra contributions you choose to pay to the LGPS.

 As a member of the scheme you would be required to contribute the percentage of your salary as set out in the table below [Delete either the England and Wales table and Note, or the Scotland table and Note].
 The employer’s contribution to the scheme would be determined at each triennial valuation of the Pension Fund by the Fund’s appointed actuary.